emqx/emqx-docs/en_US/client-attributes/client-attributes.md

   - hash_to_range(Input, Min, Max): Use sha256 to hash the Input data and map the hash to an integer between Min and Max inclusive ( Min =< X =< Max)
   - map_to_rage(Input, Min, Max): Map the input to an integer between Min and Max inclusive (Min =< X =< Max)

+##### Error Handling

+As the default behavior of scripting environments like Bash, Variform expression is designed to yield an empty string ("") in scenarios where errors occur, such as unbound variables or exceptions during runtime.

+- Unbound Variables: If an expression references a variable that has not been defined or is out of scope (unbound), the expression will evaluate to an empty string.
+- Runtime Exceptions: Any exceptions that occur during the execution of an expression, whether due to incorrect function usage, invalid data types, or other unforeseen issues, will result in the expression yielding an empty string.
+For example, array index out of range.

+NOTE: Empty strings are discarded, but not added to `client_attrs`.

 ##### Example Expressions

 `nth(1, tokens(clientid, '.'))`:  Extract the prefix of a dot-separated client ID.

 `strlen(username, 0, 5)`: Extract a partial username.

+`coalesce(regex_extract(clientid,'(\\d+)'),'000')`: Extract digits from client ID using a regular expression.
+If the regular expression yields empty string, then return `'000'`.

 ### Extend Attributes from Authentication Response